DjangoGirlsSeoul/lightandleadership/README.md

     > OK, we have all important dependencies in place.
 We can finally install Django!

-5. ( 'cd ..' to leave virtualenvironments folder) Go into the `lightandleadership` directory `cd ../lightandleadership`
+6. ( 'cd ..' to leave virtualenvironments folder) Go into the `lightandleadership` directory `cd ../lightandleadership`

-6. Run `pip install -r requirements.txt` to install the pip dependencies
+7. Run `pip install -r requirements.txt` to install the pip dependencies
+8. Run 'python manage.py migrate'

-7. Run `python manage.py runserver`
+9. Run `python manage.py runserver`

-8. Success! (hopefully)
+10. Success! (hopefully)

 * If you see anything wrong here, please make an issue or a pull request!